linden2015/tilialog/README.md

 ## Possible functional improvements

-* A way to add the current time so that it doesn't have to be entered manually
 * Check for overlap between logs
 * Combine stories with the same story-code into single logs
 * Display time spent in 'minutes' and 'hours and minutes'